veeral-patel/knowledge-base/docs/CS 161/lec15.md

   number (still use one host)
 - Note: You can only flood and spoof using UDP packets.
 (TCP doesn't work because the victim may be unable to establish a TCP connection with the host at the spoofed IP.
 I'm excluding SYN flooding, as it's not based on sending lots of packets.)
 - Use many hosts -- say a botnet -- to send traffic (DDoS).
 Mirai botnet took down Dyn DNS, which also took down Twitter and Reddit.
+- DDoS can be used for extortion, censorship by governments, for ideological reasons

 ## TCP SYN Flooding